twostraws/Inferno/README.md

 ### Circle Wave

-A `colorEffect()` shader that generates circular waves moving out or in, with varying size, brightness, speed, strength, and more.
+A `colorEffect()` shader generates circular waves moving out or in, with varying size, brightness, speed, strength, and more.

 **Parameters:**

-- `size`: The size of the whole image, in user-space.
+- `size`: The size of the whole image in user-space.
-- `time`: The number of elapsed seconds since the shader was created.
+- `time`: The number of seconds that have elapsed since the shader was created.
 - `brightness`:  How bright the colors should be.
 Ranges from 0 to 5 work best; try starting with 0.5 and experiment.
 - `speed`: How fast the wave should travel.
 Ranges from -2 to 2 work best, where negative numbers cause waves to come inwards; try starting with 1.
 - `strength`: How intense the waves should be.
 Ranges from 0.02 to 5 work best; try starting with 2.